 Welcome to the Metro Route Atlas!
 Here, we aspire to provide maps as well as line and route information for various transit systems around the globe, with a focus on Rapid Transit/Metro, Light Rail, Bus Rapid Transit, and S-trains.
 Please use the navigation bar at the top of every page for navigation around the website, the Sitemap, or the quicklinks below.

 Inspired by Urbanrail.net and INAT, we aim to provide maps that showcase a city's rapid transit network.
 The long term goal is for every city page to have a system-wide map, strip maps and brief descriptions of each route, and additional resources for locals, travelers and people interested in mass transit systems and their maps.
 While creating maps for many different cities, we will therefore also attempt to provide as many resources as possible for those cities - including official and unofficial maps.
 Our map design overview can be found here.

 Our focus is on maps and route information for high-frequency lines and services, not history, line length, or their technical specifications.
 We will have some of this information, but as it is not the focus we will attempt to provide links to relevant Wikipedia articles as well as external sources such as Urbanrail.net.

 Information will be sourced from Urbanrail.net, Wikipedia, transit operators, and publications such as Metro Report International, Urban Transport Magazine, and the International Railway Journal as well as books.
+See Links - News and Publications for a more in-depth list of our sources.
 We cannot guarantee that any information is up to date.
 If something is out of date or inaccurate, a contact e-mail is provided in the footer of every page.
 Maps will be annotated with their last update date.
 This date may or may not be the date of the last change to the network.

 This website uses replicas of official signage utilized in systems as well as styles for maps.
 If official signage is used directly, it will be noted in the Sources portion of each page.
 In general, official signage will not be directly used.